localz/spotz-sdk-android/README.md

 How to run the sample app
 =========================

+  1. Clone the repository:

+        git clone git@github.com:localz/spotz-sdk-android.git

-  1. Import the project:
+  2. Import the project:

-    If you're using **Android Studio**, clone the repository, and then simply open the project.
+    If you're using **Android Studio**, simply 'Open' the project.
-    Note you need to have internet connection for access public libraries.

-    If you're using **Eclipse ADT**, clone the repository, then in your workspace do File -> Import -> General -> "Existing Project into Workspace".
+    If you're using **Eclipse ADT**, clone the repository, then in your workspace do File -> Import -> General -> Existing Projects into Workspace.

-    *Note: the project targets Android 4.4 (API level 19) so check you have this version in your Android SDK.*
+    *The project targets Android 4.4 (API level 19) so check you have this version in your Android SDK.*

-  2. Define a Spot using the [Spotz console](http://spotz.localz.co).
+  3. Define a Spot using the [Spotz console](http://spotz.localz.co).
 Don't forget to add a beacon to your Spot.
 If you don't have a real beacon, don't worry, you can use the Beacon Toolkit app:

     <a href="https://itunes.apple.com/us/app/beacon-toolkit/id838735159?ls=1&mt=8">
     <img alt="Beacon Toolkit on App Store" width="100" height="33"
          src="http://localz.co/blog/wp-content/uploads/2014/03/app-store-300x102.jpg" />
   </a>

-  3. Insert your Spotz application ID and client key into MainActivity.java.
-Spotz application ID and client key is shown in the Spotz console under your application.
-Be sure to use the Android client key:
+  4. Insert your Spotz application ID and client key into MainActivity.java.
+Spotz application ID and client key are shown in the Spotz console under your application.
+Be sure to use the *Android* client key:

         ...
         Spotz.getInstance().initialize(this,
                 "your-application-id", // Your application ID goes here "your-client-key", // Your client key goes here ...

-  4. Run it!
+  5. Run it!
 (Note: you need a device running Android 4.3 or newer)

 How to add the SDK to your own Project